spences10/jsmonthly-december-2025/talk.md

 # I lied!

-On gathering the information for this talk, when I announced it, it was 370, but I hadn't finished! 😅
+It was 370 files in 11 hours, but I hadn't finished! 😅

 ---

 # so!

+> notes:
+>
+> - This talk should be titled

 ---